sgayou/kindle-5.6.5-jailbreak/doc/README.md

 For the fix, Amazon did quite a few things.
 They sandboxed the browser, fixed the permissions issue, removed fc-cache.sh, and most likely patched Webkit.
 Webkit still crashes when executing the PoC.
 Unsure if that's because of the process running out of memory or some other issue.

-Embedded targets are a heck of a lot of fun to break.
+Consumer electronics and embedded systems in general are a heck of a lot of fun to break.
 The security is usually a bit more lax and having to understand each new embedded system is always a blast.

 Thanks to Lab126 Security, Cyril Cattiaux, Gateway 3DS, Yves Younan, Pieter Philippaerts, [NiLuJe](https://github.com/NiLuJe), and [Yifan Lu](http://yifan.lu/) for previous Kindle work.